yoraish/shortest_path_to_cpp/README.md

 ## The Standard Library: Useful Objects
 We are almost ready to implement the logic of the A* algorithm.
 We are only missing the OPEN and CLOSED lists.
 Conceptually, there are various data structures that we could use to achieve different goals.
 Between lists, sets, heaps, and trees, we have a lot of options.
-* **Lists** are like simple containers -- they hold elements nicely, but are not the most efficient if we care about the order of the elements or quickly checking if elements exist within them.
+* **Lists** are like simple containers -- they hold elements nicely, but are not ideal if we want to repeatedly sort their elements or check if elements are present.
 * **Sets** are unordered but have fast lookup times.
 These are often implemented as hash tables.
+* **Maps** are similar to sets, but they store key-value pairs.
+Getting the value associated with a key is done in constant time and checking if a key is in the map is also done in constant time.
 * **Heaps** allow us to access the element with the highest priority in constant time and insert new elements in logarithmic time.
-* **Trees** allow for fast search.
+* **Trees** allow for fast (but not constant time) search while preserving order.

 This section will discuss the C++ counterparts for these data structures and how we can use them in our implementation.
 Specifically, we will cover the relevant objects from the C++ standard library

 * **`std::vector`**:
 A vector is a dynamic array that can grow and shrink in size.
 It is conceptually similar to a list that can change its size at runtime.
 In our implementation, we have already used vectors to represent the grid and store the path.
-This can be used as the queue of a depth-first search, for example.
-Searching through a vector can be done with the `std::find` function, which returns an iterator to the element if it is found, or the end of the vector if it is not found.
+Another use for a `vector` can be the queue of a depth-first search, for example.
+Searching through a vector can be done with the `std::find` function, which returns an [iterator](#what-we-did-not-talk-about) to the element if it is found, or the end of the vector if it is not found.

     ```cpp
     std::vector<int> v = {1, 2, 3, 4, 5};